 Copyrightable creative works produced by employees shall be the shared property of the employee and the University if there is typical use of University personnel, facilities, or the employees’ salaried time in producing the works.
 The University reserves the right to obtain a copyright in its name for University-assigned works and to promote and disseminate those works in accordance with the mission of the University.

 Ownership of copyrightable creative works funded partially or fully by an external sponsor through a contract or grant with the University shall be assigned in accordance with the terms of the award.
-In the absence of such terms, the creative work shall be the property of the University, and becomes a University-assigned work, unless the Associate Provost for Research determines that it is an Individual Work.
+In the absence of such terms, the creative work shall be the property of the University, and becomes a University-assigned work, unless the Vice Provost for Research determines that it is an Individual Work.

 The following copyright notice is to be used on all creative works which are the property of the University.